Online sky atlases from the 20th century

 A Catalogue of Star Clusters shown on Franklin-Adams Chart Plates (Mel), Philibert Jacques Melotte, 1915.

-Collinder Catalog of Open Star Clusters (Cr), Per Arne Collinder's 1931 list of open star clusters.
-These are seen in many modern star charts with a "Cr" followed by the list number.
+Collinder Catalog of Open Star Clusters (Collinder = Cr), an updated version of Per Arne Collinder's 1931 catalog of open star clusters.
+The original catalog was an appendix to Collinder's doctoral dissertation "On Structural Properties of Open Galactic Clusters and their Spatial Distribution", Annals of the Observatory of Lund, vol. 2, pp B1-B46.
+These clusters are seen in many modern star charts with a "Cr" followed by the list number.

 Atlas of the Heavens II Catalogue 1950.0 , Antonín Bečvář, 1964.
 Companion catalog to the Atlas Coeli Skalnaté Pleso above.
 This handy catalog gives data on the objects in the atlas, including all stars to magnitude 6.25, double stars, variable stars, novae, open and globular star clusters, planetary nebulae, diffuse nebulae, radio sources, and galaxies.
 Useful tables and a Messier list are also present.